unnus/unnus/content/email/lesson-2-brand-persona-workshop-humanizing-your-medical-brand.md

 * Each participant will have his/her section where they can answer the questions and test their understanding of the newly developed brand voice.
 * After the team has finished answering all of the questions, discuss your answers and see what insights you can gather.

-After you’re done, the final result will look something like this:
+After you’re done, the final result will look something like this

 ![](/assets/images/24.jpg)